 Fade Resistance Over Time

 Laser prints resist fading because toner sits on the paper surface and does not soak in.
-This gives better color stability over time.
+This gives better colour stability over time.

 Water, Heat, and Smudge Resistance

 Laser prints resist water and smudging well.
-Once toner is bonded, it does not smear easily.
+This happens because toner is heat-fused onto the paper, making it more durable than liquid ink prints.
+Once the toner is bonded, it does not smear easily.
 This makes laser photos suitable for handling and display.

 Indoor vs Outdoor Photo Lifespan